 Mission Statement: MTSU's National Women's History Month programming recognizes, promotes, and celebrates women's contributions and causes by providing education and entertainment from a feminist perspective that emphasizes cultural transformation to achieve social justice and women's empowerment.

-This year we are excited to have Sheril Kirshenbaum, author of "The Science of Kissing:
+This year we are excited to have Soledad O'Brien, critically acclaimed journalist,

-What Our Lips Are Telling Us", as our keynote speaker.
-More information can be found
+educator and mentor, as our keynote speaker.
+More information can be found on the

 The National Women's History Month Committee coordinates programming each academic year, including a keynote speaker, featured presentations, annual events (such as the Women in Science series and the NWHM Photographic Exhibit), and the Women in the Curriculum series.